 They seemed all chilled out until we hit the dirt road, and then we heard a collective freaking out emanating from the boxes, subtle but unmistakable.

-This was how we started the journey to Guadalupe, a tiny little town in the Santander department of Colombia, hoping to enjoy some naturally formed jacuzzi pools.
+This was how we started the journey to Guadalupe, Colombia, a tiny little town in the Santander department, hoping to enjoy some naturally-formed jacuzzi pools.

-Inside the truck we began to talk to each other and got to know the strangers around us.
+Inside the truck, we began to talk to each other and got to know the strangers around us.
 Almost everyone was from Colombia except me and two French girls named Améliane and Iloa, who were on an extended vacation before they start their medical internships.
 They started much further down in South America and were headed North.
-I’m glad our paths crossed because little did I know then that we would spend the next three days with them doing all kinds of crazy things and getting to know them better.
+I’m glad our paths crossed because we would spending the next three days with them doing all kinds of crazy things and getting to know them better.

 We checked out El Salitre on the way back, still with the dog leading the way.
 El Salitre gives a small preview of the Las Gachas and was an easy walk to reach.